Vicad62/PSP/README.md

-## SQL-EX
+## Solutions to SQL problems
-- There are my solutions to some SQL-EX exercises
+Here are my solutions to some SQL problems, which I've ever solved either on specific platforms such as SQL-EX, DataLemur or Hackerrank, or on various interviews
-- You can easily check discription of exercises and validate any solution passing to https://sql-ex.com/
+SQL problems that I've solved on interviews have link to the related sqlfiddle and also contain tables setup